Let’s discover the best lava caves Bend Oregon has to offer. This article is your one-stop guide to the best caves near Bend Oregon.

 Don’t visit any of the caves near Bend until you read these important notices!

 1. Dress appropriately.
-Cave temperature remains around 35 – 55 degrees Fahrenheit year-round, so wearing warm clothing, including jackets and sturdy footwear, is crucial for comfort and safety.
+Cave temperature remains around 35 – 55 degrees Fahrenheit year-round, so wear warm clothing and sturdy footwear.

 1. Bring your own light source and a backup.
-It’s essential to bring a reliable flashlight or headlamp for visibility.
-Extra batteries are recommended to ensure an uninterrupted exploration.
+A bright and reliable light with extra batteries is essential.
 See a complete packing list at the end of this article.

 An opening to the Redmond Caves Oregon